saxn-paule/pimatic-pio-remote/README.md

 # Action
 The provided action is called "**sendAVR**".

+# Sensor
-The provided sensor classes are
+The provided sensor class is:
+* AVRSensor
+## Sensor attributes
+Possible attributes are:
+* volume
-* VolumeSensor
+* display

 # Commands
 ### connect